atgreen/cl-tuition/README.md

 ## Terminal Lifecycle

 Use `tui:with-raw-terminal` when you want terminal control outside the main program loop.
 It ensures proper cleanup and offers restarts to recover from setup issues.

+This is useful for short, scripted interactions or when embedding Tuition rendering in an existing tool with its own control flow.

 ```lisp
 (tui:with-raw-terminal (:alt-screen t :mouse :cell-motion)